Speakers: Michael Jacobs and Mariana Mazzucato

 Michael Jacobs is Director of the IPPR Commission on Economic Justice and Visiting Professor in the School of Public Policy at University College London.
 An environmental economist, he was formerly a Special Adviser to Prime Minister Gordon Brown, a member of the Council of Economic Advisers at the Treasury, and General Secretary of the Fabian Society.
 His previous books include The Green Economy: Environment, Sustainable Development and the Politics of the Future (Pluto Press, 1991), The Politics of the Real World (Earthscan 1996) and Paying for Progress: A New Politics of Tax for Public Spending (Fabian Society 2000).

-Mariana Mazzucato is Professor in the Economics of Innovation & Public Value, University College London (UCL) and Founder & Director of UCL’s new Institute for Innovation and Public Purpose.
+Mariana Mazzucato is Professor in the Economics of Innovation & Public Value, University College London (UCL) where she is establishing a new Institute for Innovation and Public Purpose.
 She is author of the highly-acclaimed book The Entrepreneurial State: debunking public vs. private sector myths (Anthem 2013; Public Affairs, 2015) and winner of the 2014 New Statesman SPERI Prize in Political Economy and the 2015 Hans-Matthöfer-Preis.
 Mazzucato has advised policymakers around the world on how to deliver ‘smart’, inclusive and sustainable growth.
 In 2013 she was named as one of the ‘3 most important thinkers about innovation‘ in the New Republic.

 Professor Tim Jackson is Director of the Centre for the Understanding of Sustainable Prosperity (CUSP).
 Funded over five years by the Economic and Social Research Council (ESRC), CUSP aims to explore the moral, social, political and economic dimensions of prosperity on a finite planet.
 Between 2004 and 2011, Tim was Economics Commissioner on the UK Sustainable Development Commission, where his work culminated in the publication of his controversial book Prosperity without Growth (Routledge 2009/2017).
 In 2016, he was awarded the Hillary Laureate for exceptional international leadership.
 In addition to his academic work, Tim is an award-winning dramatist.